Plays and Company

 is a former teacher of English and German and responsible for the language work with the pupils.
 He focuses on the English pronunciation, the correct meter (Iambic pentameter) and the voice training of the actors.

-During performances he prompts and also makes an appearance on stage, e.g. as Prospero in The Tempest, as Vincentio in The Taming of the Shrew or Time in The Winter's Tale.
+During performances he prompts and also makes an appearance on stage, e.g. as Prospero in The Tempest, as Vincentio in The Taming of the Shrew, Time in The Winter's Tale and Shylock in The Merchant of Venice.

 He also writes additional texts in modern English for performances (e.g. John Gower's lines in Pericles) and the song lyrics for our musical compositions like 'Let's Get Fruity' for the brothel girls' dance in Measure for Measure.